Jennifer Benoit, Optometry, Class of 2022

 Lauren Furicchia, Optometry, Class of 2021

 My name is Lauren Elizabeth Furicchia.
-I choose Salus University for its clinical innovation, diversity and congenial environment.
-Currently, I am a first year Optometry student and I am honored to be a Salus ambassador.
+I chose Salus University for its clinical innovation, diversity and congenial environment.
+Currently, I am a second year optometry student and I am honored to be a Salus ambassador.

 I speak Spanish fluently, as I am of Cuban-Italian descent, from Miami, Fla.
 I graduated from Florida International University with a bachelor in business administration and attended Northern Arizona University in Flagstaff, Ariz.
 Due to my interests in cultural diversity, I also studied abroad at the University of Salamanca, Spain.
 I am a recipient of the Presidential Volunteer Service Award and the FIU Medallion for Civic Engagement.
 I have participated in service trips to the Dominican Republic and preschool vision screening events.
-Currently, I am secretary of the Salus Lions Club and have participated with the Miami Medical Lions Club, at Bascom Palmer Eye Institute in Florida.
+Currently, I am President of the Salus Lions Club and the Student Optometric Service to Humanity, and have participated with the Miami Medical Lions Club, at Bascom Palmer Eye Institute in Florida.
 In my spare time, I enjoy race competitions and traveling.
 Learning and engaging with different cultures has been one of my favorite hobbies.

 With the current advances in technology, I also have a passion for the detection of amblyopia, a leading cause of reversible monocular visual loss.
 I feel that this is an important public health concern and a field where optometrists can make a significant impact.
 As a student ambassador, I will strive to inspire others to find their personal passion to help make a difference, in our school and community.

 Samantha Graver, Occupational Therapy, Class of 2019